bpython/bpython/doc/sphinx/source/configuration-options.rst

 matches methods with a common prefix, substring matches methods with a common subsequence, and fuzzy matches methods with common characters (default: simple).

+As of version 0.14 this option has no effect, but is reserved for later use.

 .. versionadded:: 0.12

 .. _configuration_color_scheme: